Book Coaching Session

 But what you’re actually doing is putting logs on the anxiety fire.

-The problem is that you’re giving rational responses to irrational fears and emotions.
+The problem is you’re giving rational responses to irrational fears and emotions.

 Instead…

-• When you do respond, thank them for their questions, reassure them that you can answer them, and ask them to arrange a time for a phone call or meeting to do so.
+2. When you do respond, thank them for their questions, reassure them you can answer them and ask them to arrange a time for a phone call or meeting to do so.

-• Do not under any circumstances, try to answer the questions by email.
+3. Do not, under any circumstances try and answer the questions by email.

-And the irony is, in a couple of days’ time, the thought of ringing you to discuss the questions (which they’ve already forgotten) will probably feel unnecessary.
-Either way, the possible outcomes are now either…
+The irony is, in a couple of days, the idea of calling you to discuss questions they’ve already forgotten will likely feel unnecessary.
+Either way, now, the possible outcomes are:

-• They come in to see you face-to-face to discuss the issues, and you resolve them.
+1. They come in to discuss the issues face-to-face and you resolve them.

-• They telephone you to discuss the issues, and you resolve them.
+2. They call you to discuss the issues and you resolve them.

-• They realise in a few days’ time that it’s no longer important to them.
+3. They realise in a few days it’s no longer important to them.

-And not a RED CAPITAL LETTER in sight.
+And not a single red capital letter in sight.

 FREE TRIAL – INSTANT ACCESS